Which analyst expects Planet Labs PBC (PL) to perform well in the near future? - The Dwinnex

-As of close of business last night, Planet Labs PBC’s stock clocked out at $4.93, down -5.37% from its previous closing price of $5.21.
-In other words, the price has decreased by -$0.2800 from its previous closing price.
-On the day, 3734713 shares were traded.
-PL stock price reached its highest trading level at $5.6500 during the session, while it also had its lowest trading level at $4.8100.
+In the latest session, Planet Labs PBC (NYSE: PL) closed at $4.83 up 1.05% from its previous closing price of $4.78.
+In other words, the price has increased by $+0.0500 from its previous closing price.
+On the day, 1323103 shares were traded.
+PL stock price reached its highest trading level at $4.8850 during the session, while it also had its lowest trading level at $4.7600.

 5 Undervalued Stocks For 2023